 For example, when the notorious, extra-marital affairs website Ashley Madison was hacked thousands of people were stuck in embarrassing positions.
 Public figures with accounts on the site faced scandal when the list of recovered email addresses was released.

-Once hackers have the information, only their creativity limits how they can use it for fraud, extortion or worse.
+Once hackers have the information, they can use it for fraud, extortion or worse.

 It’s easy enough to protect you and your organization from hacks – or at least to get 99% of the way there.
 The first step is to listen to your IT team.
 As challenging as it might be to work with them, the IT guys and their security procedures are there to protect you.
 Working around them is exactly what a hacker is hoping to exploit.